victor-gil-sepulveda/pyRMSD/README.md

     rmsd_matrix = CondensedMatrix(rmsd)

 Will calculate the all vs all rmsd matrix (with ALL the pairwise superpositions).
-As the resulting matrix is symmetric and its diagonal is 0, it will store only the upper diagonal triangle (condensed matrix), in the same way scipy.spatial.distance.pdist does (http://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.pdist.html). **calculator_type** can be one of theese:
+As the resulting matrix is symmetric and its diagonal is 0, it will store only the upper diagonal triangle (condensed matrix), in the same way [scipy.spatial.distance.pdist](http://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.pdist.html) does. **calculator_type** can be one of these:

 * PYTHON_CALCULATOR
 * SERIAL_CALCULATOR